BlackHC/player_of_jeopardy/README.md

 Without further ado, here are the results:
 ![](chatgpt_watson_v0.8_precision_recall.svg)
+Watson v0.8 is the version that was used to compete.

-ChatGPT is doing better than Watson on the 2000 questions that were randomly sampled.
+ChatGPT is doing better than Watson on the 2000 questions that were randomly sampled when it comes to finding the correct question for the clue (using self-evaluation).

 Its average accuracy is also pretty good out of the box:
 | round            |   accuracy |